 3. Exams and Student Feedback: An Experiment in Marking Efficiencies

 This paper discusses an experiment in evaluation and grading approaches in an engineering course.
-It explores the use of modified evaluation strategies, such as online assignments, minimal reporting requirements, and brief weekly quizzes, to provide timely feedback, improve student engagement, and reduce marking efforts.
-The results indicate significant improvements in student engagement and reduced instructor marking effort without negatively affecting student grade performance (Lynch & Kostiuk, 2018).
+It explores the use of modified evaluation strategies, such as online assignments, minimal reporting requirements, and brief weekly quizzes, to provide timely feedback, improve student involvement, and reduce marking efforts.
+The results indicate significant improvements in active learning and reduced instructor marking effort without negatively affecting student grade performance (Lynch & Kostiuk, 2018).

 4. Evaluation of Marking of Peer Marking in Oral Presentation